a-chaudhari/EightSleepPod2Server/LogBlackHole/Readme.md

 The pod indicates either the end of a file, or maybe a reset by sending a single `0xFF` payload

 ## Other Notes
-* the reversed protocol implementation appears to be subtily wrong.
+* the reversed protocol implementation appears to be subtly wrong.
 After the sdcard buffered data is sent, the continuous streaming seems to include a lot of padding that isn't present on wireshark dumps of the traffic with official servers.
 Not sure why.
 This has the effect of amplifying the amount of bytes sent.
 * Also looking at wireshark dumps, there appears to be cases where the handshake and batch start messages are skipped entirely.
 Again, not sure why.